-NOTE: An isolator with a diode, a solenoid, or a battery selector switch is usually mounted in the circuit to isolate the batteries so the starting battery is not discharged along with the house batteries.
-If the isolator is charging the starting battery but not the house battery, the alternator is OK and the problem is in the battery charging circuit.
+The alternator charging circuit charges the starting battery and the service battery.
+An isolator with a diode, a solenoid or a battery selector switch is usually mounted in the circuit to isolate the batteries so the starting battery is not discharged along with the service battery.
+If the alternator is charging the starting battery but not the service battery, the problem is in the service battery's charging circuit and not with the alternator.